What does it mean when an email account is compromised?

 - Implement strong passwords as outlined in the three random words guidance.

 - Make all staff aware of Phishing attacks especially in high-risk areas such as finance or approval positions.

 - Consider logging and alerts for irregular password change attempts

 Password security should be top of the priority list for everyone.
 A strong password will make it much harder for any hacker to guess or attempt to crack your password to gain access to your online accounts and services.
-More information on what makes a good password can be found on our website here.
+More information on what makes a good password can be found on our password pledge article.
 Of course, the longer and more complex your passwords will be, the more difficult it will become to try and remember these without writing them down.
 However, writing them down in a notebook or diary is not the most secure way to store these passwords either, which is where a password manager or similar solution may be very helpful to you.
-More information on password managers and how they can help you can be found on the NCSC website here.
+More information on password managers and how they can help you can be found on the NCSC website.

 Two-factor authentication or Multi-factor authentication